• Skip to primary navigation

 🍴 Serving cheesy leeks

-Cheesy leeks are delicious as part of a roast dinner (they go really well with my slow cooker lamb breast and slow cooker roast beef), alongside carrot and swede mash, air fryer brussels sprouts, honey roast parsnips and carrots, crunchy air fryer roast potatoes, air fryer stuffing balls, and slow cooker red cabbage!
+Cheesy leeks are delicious as part of a roast dinner.
+They go really well with my slow cooker lamb breast or slow cooker roast beef, carrot and swede mash, air fryer brussels sprouts, honey roast parsnips and carrots, crunchy air fryer roast potatoes, air fryer stuffing balls, and slow cooker red cabbage!

 I also serve them with sticky sausage traybake or air fryer chicken breasts for an easy mid-week meal!